robert72127/alicedb/README.md

 ##### Table

-Main abstraction for accesing persistent data by Nodes, It's stores deltas, datastructure for efficient search of keys and tuple accesing.
+Main abstraction for accesing persistent data by Nodes, It's stores deltas,and actual data.
 Is responsible for compressing deltas and garbage collection.
 Supports standard operations of insert delete search .